 The BEA is partnering with Grassroots International to move $10 million towards advancing the climate and environmental justice movements to help ensure that the grassroots sector has the necessary resources to replicate, expand, and scale its impact to create lasting solutions on the ground.
 Together, we believe that when grassroots organizations are resourced, and positioned in partnership with Greens and philanthropic allies, tremendous progress is possible.

 The BEA Fund at Grassroots International will work with a grassroots-led grantmaking team who knows where and how to best use resources in the field.
 The 2018 Fund Advisory Board has three grassroots representatives, one green representative and one funder representative:

 - Kim Wasserman, LVEJO

-The BEA Fund uses rigorous criteria and a transparent grantmaking framework to support the grassroots organizing sector to advance the environmental and climate justice movement.
+The BEA Fund at Grassroots International uses rigorous criteria and a transparent grantmaking framework to support the grassroots organizing sector to advance the environmental and climate justice movement.